Hypha Space Logo

 Once all configurations are complete, start the worker using the command:

-hypha-worker run -c worker.toml
+hypha-worker run -c config.toml